izuane/BrainPrep_MSUCL/README.md

+Note: This is a fork of BrainPrep (link: https://github.com/quqixun/BrainPrep) with the main difference being that I have tweaked this to handle the ISBI dataset (link: https://smart-stats-tools.org/lesion-challenge-2015) instead of ADNI which the original BrainPrep handles.

 # Preprocessing on Brain MRI Sequence

 This is a pipeline to do preprocessing on brain MR images of **ADNI** dataset